re-message/json-web-token/README.md

 ### Signing

-To sign the token you should use SignatureService.
-SignatureService depends on algorithm manager, token handlers, serializer, event dispatcher and logger.
+To sign the token you should use the Signer.
+Signer only depends on the serializer, but the default is SignatureCompactSerializer.

-Algorithm manager are a map of supported by service algorithms.
-If service cannot find the algorithm which used in the token, he will throw an exception.

-Token handlers are a list of handlers that can generate new claims and validate existing ones.

 Serializer is necessary for the service to sign the token, since the signature is the header, and the payload signed by the key.

+Also, you can use decorators for Signer to provide some token handling:
+- GeneratedSigner provides ability to generate token property before signing
+- EventfulSigner creates events
+- LoggableSigner allows collecting logs about the signing process

 Example: